shakthishamruth/Calculator/Calculator_pygame/README.md

 # Calculator
-A Calculator made in python using Pygame.
+This Calculator is made in python using Pygame.

+* "background.png" is the background image(800 X 675) of the calculator.

+* "icon.png" is the icon image(32 X 32) for the calculator.

 Note:

 This project uses pygame so make sure you have pygame package installed.

-`pip install pygame`
+Type `pip install pygame` in python terminal to install pygame package